 By NICHOLAS HAMBURGER, Special to the CCJN

-The Jewish Endowment Foundation of Louisiana (JEF) lavishly honored its immediate past executive director, Saundra “Sandy” Levy, on Thursday evening March 28 at the Audubon Tea Room.
-Levy, who announced her retirement from the non-profit corporation last spring after serving as its executive director for 27 years, was at the center of much public admiration and respect at the gala, the first Annual Event administered by Robert “Bobby” Garon, a former trial lawyer who accepted the position Levy had vacated.
+On Thursday, March 28, the Jewish Endowment Foundation of Louisiana (JEF) honored Saundra “Sandy” Levy, who announced her retirement from the non-profit corporation last spring after serving as its executive director for 27 years.
+The event, which was held at the Audubon Tea Room, saw Robert “Bobby” Garon, a former trial lawyer, publicly accept the position Levy vacated.

 Under Levy’s leadership, JEF nearly sextupled its assets, with the foundation’s reserves growing from a total of $10 million at the beginning of her term to more than $59 million when she retired.
-Levy began numerous initiatives during her almost three-decade tenure, such as the Charitable Gift Annuity Program, the B’nai Maimonides Program, and Create a Jewish Legacy, but she may be best remembered for her allocation of funds of emergency aid in the aftermath of Hurricane Katrina.
+Levy began numerous initiatives during her almost three decade tenure, such as the Charitable Gift Annuity Program, the B’nai Maimonides Program, and Create a Jewish Legacy, but she may be best remembered for her allocation of funds to emergency aid in the aftermath of Hurricane Katrina.

 “Sandy was our guiding light during our darkest hour,” Joyce Pulitzer said on Thursday night.

-Levy has her sight trained on the future.
+Levy, however, had her sight trained on the future when she spoke on Thursday evening.
 “I know that the endowment’s best days are ahead,” she stated in an address to Garon.
 “With your determination and your dedication to our Jewish community, we can’t lose.”